turi-code/userguide/deployment/pipeline-ec2-hadoop.md

 job = gl.deploy.job.create(add, environment=c, x=1, y=2)
 ```

+Note that the parameter names in the kwargs of the `job.create` call need to match the parameter names in the definition of your method (`x` and `y` in this example).

 The syntax for getting job status, metrics, and results are the same for all jobs.
 You can invoke [`job.get_status`](https://dato.com/products/create/docs/generated/graphlab.deploy.Job.get_status.html)
 to get the status, [`job.get_metrics`](https://dato.com/products/create/docs/generated/graphlab.deploy.Job.get_metrics.html) to get job metrics, and [`job.get_results`](https://dato.com/products/create/docs/generated/graphlab.deploy.Job.get_results.html) to get job results.